flaneurette/Comprehensive-Linux-Server-Hardening-Guide/README.md

 Follow the guide below.

 - If you are willing to risk it run: `minimal-priming.sh` for minimal installation.
-- Or when daring: `advanced-priming.sh` for complete from the ground up linux installation and hardening.
+- Or when daring: `advanced-priming.sh` for complete from the ground up installation and hardening.

 Copy a script to a locaton on your server (usually: /usr/local/bin/ or /root/) and then make it executable: